NBKelly/2022_AdventOfCode/README.md

 | Day 08  | We made in into the cave (at the cheapest price possible for the crabs), by the width of a hair.
 We know there's an exit somewhere deeper, but the seven-segment displays in our submarine are faulty.
 Time to debug them!
 | Day 09  | The caves are actually lava tubes, and are filling with smoke.
 We need to model the smoke to find a safe way through.
 | Day 10  | Our submarine can't find us the best way out of the cave because the entire computer is fucked.
 Today, we check syntax for some reason.
+| Day 11  | We've encountered a cavern full of **glow in the dark** octopi.
+They flash in a fashion similar to fireflies (they sychronise), and we need to compute this pattern to navigate through the pattern without disturbing them.

 ## Problem Ratings
 Here are my ratings for each problem, and what the time complexity of the solutions happens to be.
 If I use the letter N, it's line count (unless otherwise noted).